SoalHuang/SOKit/README.md

 # SOKit
-Object-C For iOS, Some Class and Category
+Objective-C For iOS, Some Class and Category

 Need import libs:
 AFNetworking